-At the left of each output strip is a power button that controls whether the corresponding output is powered up or not.
+At the left of each output strip is a power button which controls if the corresponding output is powered up or not.
 When powered down, the outputs can be tri-stated or driven weakly to the output common mode voltage; this option is selected using the button located below the power button.